Bklight999/MINKTRUSS/README.md

-Other datasets can be downloaded from the following links:
+All datasets can be downloaded from the following links:

  - **SNAP**: http://snap.stanford.edu
  - **Networkrepository**: https://networkrepository.com/